J. Williams (singer)

-Biography
+Early life and education

-Joshua Elia Williams was born on 3 September 1986.
-His father is of Samoan descent and his mother of Fijian descent.
+Joshua Elia Williams was born in Auckland, New Zealand His father is of Samoan descent and his mother of Fijian descent.
 He attended Weymouth Intermediate School in Weymouth, South Auckland and attended James Cook High School in Manurewa.

 He compares his upbringing to that of the Jackson 5 family, as his father was very strict regarding religion and music.
-Williams' has two younger sisters, Keziah and Ezra, and two older sisters, Emily and Lavinia, who have both appeared on Australian Idol.
+Williams' has two younger sisters, Keziah and Ezra, and two older sisters, Emily and Lavinia, who have both appeared on Australian Idol in 2005 (runner-up) and 2006 (top-8), respectively..
+In 2023, his younger sister, Ezra, finished runner-up on season 12 of The Voice Australia.

+Career

 Williams was a member of the hip hop street dance group originally called Dziah (now known as Prestige).
 In 2006 Dziah represented New Zealand at the World Hip Hop Dance Championships in Los Angeles.
 They came second to the current champions, the Philippine All Stars.
 In 2008 at the same competition, this time as Prestige, they came fourth.

-Williams and his partner Larissa Brown separated shortly before the birth of their child Ryder, and abuse caused and fueled by alcohol.
-Williams stepped down from his post as Rugby World Cup ambassador.
-Williams has since undergone counselling, and in 2012 rekindled a relationship with his high school sweetheart, Renee Marriot.